adriesse/plantpredict-python/docs/example_usage.rst

     new_prediction = api.prediction(id=new_prediction_id, project_id=project_id)
     new_prediction.get()
-    from plantpredict.enumerations import transposition_model_enum    # import at the top of the file new_prediction.transposition_model = transposition_model_enum.HAY
+    from plantpredict.enumerations import TranspositionModelEnum    # import at the top of the file new_prediction.transposition_model = TranspositionModelEnum.HAY
     new_prediction.update()